Eurovision Song Contest 2012: Host broadcaster

+Contest overview

 Semi-final 1

 Azerbaijan, Italy and Spain voted in the first semi-final.
 The EBU allowed the Albanian broadcaster Radio Televizioni Shqiptar (RTSH) to defer transmission and only use jury votes due to the Qafa e Vishës bus accident.

 Semi-final 2

 France, Germany and the United Kingdom voted in the second semi-final.
 Germany requested that they vote in this semi-final.
 Before it withdrew, Armenia was drawn to perform in the first half of this semi-final.